The Investment Treaty Arbitration Review: Principles of Damages for Violations other than Expropriation

 Damages can be determined on the basis of the additional cash flows that would have accrued to the investor absent the treaty violation.
 Under the ex ante approach, these additional flows necessarily occur in the future (i.e., on or after the date of assessment) because, under this approach, the date at which the violation occurred is used as the date of assessment, and all consequences of the violation must therefore arise at or after that date.
 These consequences are future losses.15

 To determine the value of future losses as at the date of assessment, one cannot simply focus on the nominal value of these additional cash flows as they would accrue to the investor at the relevant times.
-For example, if the investor would have had an additional US$10 million in cash flows two years after the date of assessment, one cannot affirm that the investor's damages as at the date of assessment in respect of these additional cash flows equals US$10 million.
+For example, if the investor would have had an additional US$10 million in cash flows two years after the date of assessment, one cannot affirm that the damage to the investment as at the date of assessment in respect of these additional cash flows equals US$10 million.
 The principle of full reparation requires one to find a sum of money as at the date of assessment that is equivalent, from an investor's perspective, to receiving those cash flows at their actual dates.

 Holding all else equal, future cash flows are generally worth less than cash at the present time (owing to the 'time value of money').
 In addition, future cash flows are often uncertain and, therefore, holding all else equal, are worth less than risk-free cash flows.
 Therefore, future cash flows must be discounted to account for both the passage of time and any additional risk associated with these cash flows.

-Applying the DCF methodology under either the ex ante or the ex post approaches, therefore, generally requires the application of a discount rate to future cash flows.
-However, under the ex post approach the date of assessment is later than the date of violation, typically by some years, and the losses suffered therefore occur in the past as well as in the future.
+Applying the DCF methodology under either the ex ante or the ex post approach, therefore, generally requires the application of a discount rate to future cash flows.
+However, under the ex post approach, the date of assessment is later than the date of violation, typically by some years, and the losses suffered therefore occur in the past as well as in the future.
 Regarding past or 'historical' losses, it is clear that had the investor had the money corresponding to these additional cash flows at the time, it could have made certain use of this money that would have likely generated additional cash flows.
-Examples of this include: using the money to reduce its existing debt or avoid raising future debt, investing the money in its own business or alternative projects, or simply holding the money in interest-bearing deposits.
+Examples of this include using the money to reduce its existing debt or avoid raising future debt, investing the money in its own business or alternative projects, or simply holding the money in interest-bearing deposits.
 In describing the but-for scenario, what those uses would have been must be stated.

 Determining the discount rate

 The DCF methodology determines the value of future additional cash flows as of the date of assessment based on the principles discussed above.
 DCF is very widely used in practice and is often viewed as the 'gold standard' for valuation (in the absence of direct market evidence).
-Typically, the most material question that arises during arbitration proceedings – which gives rise to the highest number of discussions among experts (apart from estimating the cash flows themselves) – is not related to the use of DCF in itself but to what is the correct discount rate to apply to the specific streams of cash flows in question.
+Typically, the most material question that arises during arbitration proceedings – which gives rise to the highest number of discussions among experts (apart from estimating the cash flows themselves) – does not concern the use of DCF in itself but what is the correct discount rate to apply to the specific streams of cash flows in question.

-A key point in this regard, that unfortunately is frequently misunderstood (by quantum experts as well as lawyers), is that it is the riskiness of the incremental cash flows that must be assessed.
+A key point in this regard, which unfortunately is frequently misunderstood (by quantum experts as well as lawyers), is that it is the riskiness of the incremental cash flows that must be assessed.
 This can be very different from the riskiness of the investor's other assets.
 For example, suppose that an investor invests in a certain business, whose costs and revenues are uncertain and potentially risky.
-Suppose, however, that one part of those future revenues comprises 'support payments' from a public authority, and that those payments are very certain, until the government changes policy so as to abolish those payments (the example of support payments for investments in renewable generation comes to mind, depending on the specific circumstances of the case).
+Suppose, however, that one part of those future revenues comprises 'support payments' from a public authority and that those payments are very certain, until the government changes policy so as to abolish those payments (the example of support payments for investments in renewable generation comes to mind, depending on the specific circumstances of the case).
 If the government's actions are found to be a violation of an investment treaty that merits compensation, the compensation will be for the loss of the (previously) certain cash flows arising from the support payments, and the discount rate will be appropriate to that stream of income, which may, for example, be comparable in its level of risk to the payments a person would receive as a holder of government bonds.
 This discount rate can be significantly lower than the discount rate that would be applied to the cash flows of the whole asset (the project's 'cost of capital').
-In the example of renewable generation, the latter rate may reflect risks related to construction and the future market price of electricity, etc., that are simply irrelevant to the cash flows that have been lost as a result of the alleged violation.
+In the example of renewable generation, the latter rate may reflect risks regarding construction and the future market price of electricity, etc., that are simply irrelevant to the cash flows that have been lost as a result of the alleged violation.

 Greater disagreement usually arises when experts try to determine the second component.
 As a starting point, experts usually rely on the capital asset pricing model (CAPM), a fundamental 'workhorse' of finance theory.19 The CAPM posits that investors hold a wide portfolio of assets, and the risk associated with any individual investment may therefore be hedged through diversification.
-However, some risks apply to many different assets and are therefore not removed through diversification.
-The CAPM seeks to use market data to measure the extent to which the relevant asset or cash flows is subject to these non-diversifiable risks and estimate the appropriate return to reward investors for bearing them.
+However, some risks apply to many different assets and, therefore, are not removed through diversification.
+The CAPM seeks to use market data to measure the extent to which the relevant asset or cash flows are subject to these non-diversifiable risks and estimate the appropriate return to reward investors for bearing them.

 Beyond the CAPM, factors such as the location of the investment or the currency in which additional cash flows would accrue to the investor are commonly considered by experts (usually referred to as country risk and currency risk premium).
 The intuition behind this is that investments placed in a country with, for example, an unstable political environment are worth less, holding all else equal, than investments in a stable economy.
 Similarly, investments that pay off in currencies from unstable environments are worth less than, for example, investments that pay off in dollars or euros.